LPSim/backend/README.md

 Interact by request and response.
 When request list is not empty, agents need to response to one of the request.
-When multiple players need to response, their requests will be generated simultaneously.
+When multiple players need to response, (e.g. switch card and choose charactor at startup), their requests will be generated simultaneously.

-All changes to the match table is done by actions.
-Every action will generate a event and may activate new actions, and new action lists are added to the top of all actions.
-It looks like a stack of lists of actions.
+All modifications to the match table are orchestrated through actions.
+Each action triggers an event and has the potential to activate subsequent actions.
+These newly activated actions are appended to the top of the existing action list, akin to a stack structure.

-Object can add two types of triggers, the event handler and value modifier.
-Event handler is used to listen events and return action lists.
-Value modifier is used to modify modifiable values and update self states, for example, initial dice color, damage, cost.
+Objects integrated into this system introduce two  types of triggers: event handlers and value modifiers.
+Event handlers function to monitor events and produce lists of actions in response.
+Value modifiers is used on edit mutable values and updating internal states if is necessary.
+Modifiable values applies to attributes like initial dice color, damage, and cost.

+## Contribution

+Contributions are welcomed.
+To add a new charactor, please refer to `server/charactor/electro/fischl.py` `server/charactor/hydro/mona.py` and `server/charactor/dendro/nahida.py`.
+To add a new card, please refer to existing card implementations.